sippejw/go-bad-rsa/README.md

-# go-rsa
+# go-bad-rsa
 A non-secure reimplementation of the GoLang crpyto/rsa library.
-Intentionally corrupts values for RSA precomputed values.
+Intentionally corrupts RSA precomputed values.